-- ✤ Electromagnetic and weak forces can be described by a single theory ⇒ the "Electroweak Theory" was developed in 1960s (Glashow, Weinberg, Salam). - Theory of strong interactions appeared in 1970s: "Quantum Chromodynamics" (QCD). - The "Standard Model" (SM) combines all the current knowledge. - Main postulates of SM: - 1) Basic constituents of matter are quarks and leptons (spin 1/2) - 2) They interact by exchanging gauge bosons (spin 1) - 3) Quarks and leptons are subdivided into 3 generations
+- ✤ Electromagnetic and weak forces can be described by a single theory ⇒ the "Electroweak Theory" was developed in 1960s (Glashow, Weinberg, Salam). - Theory of strong interactions appeared in 1970s: "Quantum Chromodynamics" (QCD). - The "Standard Model" (SM) combines all the current knowledge. - Cravitation is VERY weak at particle scale, and it is not included in the SM.
+Moreover, quantum theory for gravitation does not exist yet. - Main postulates of SM: - 1) Basic constituents of matter are quarks and leptons (spin 1/2) - 2) They interact by exchanging gauge bosons (spin 1) - 3) Quarks and leptons are subdivided into 3 generations